vs PrecoroVendor comparison

 When to choose LineNow

-You're an SMB owner-operator or a 1–50 person team.
-You want the system to tell you what to order based on real consumption, send POs through whichever channel each supplier prefers, parse the supplier replies automatically, and let your team collaborate on the threads inside the system.
-You'd rather have $50/month flat than a $10,000+ annual contract.
-You'd rather have closed-loop AI than approval bureaucracy.
+You want the system to tell you what to order based on real consumption, send POs through supported supplier channels, parse supplier replies into reviewable order updates, and let your team collaborate on the threads inside the system.
+You want a living PO loop more than approval bureaucracy.

 The honest distinction

 Precoro is approval-and-AP-first.
 LineNow is consumption-and-supplier-comms-first.
 Both touch procurement, from opposite ends.
-For most SMBs — and especially for any operator running on Shopify, Square, Toast, Faire, or Clover — LineNow is the larger and more useful system, at one-tenth the cost.
+For operators running on Shopify, Square, Toast, Faire, or Clover, LineNow is the better-fit workflow when the real problem is reconciling supplier, buyer, receiver, and accounting state before AP.